akulagrawal/iitg_gpu/README.md

-# Using IITG GPU Cluster
+# Using the GPU Cluster of CSE Dept, IITG

 ## Getting the access